winterize your hot tub

 Published on November 05, 2024

 Designed and built in Canada, the GOODLAND Wood Burning Hot Tub is intended for use in all seasons and any type of weather.
-In fact, our Hot Tubs are manufactured in the coldest city in Canada, Winnipeg, which reaches an average low of -4 ℉ (-20 ℃).
-Amidst the blustering wind and snow, it’s the ideal place to freeze-test our hot tub and all other products that we design.
+In fact, our Hot Tubs are manufactured in the coldest city in Canada, Winnipeg, which reaches an average low of -4 ℉ (-20 ℃) during the winter months.

 hot tub in winter by GOODLAND

-Get started on winterizing your hot tub by emptying it and following the steps below:
+Get started on winterizing your hot tub by following the steps below:

 We don’t want to capture water inside the drain hose, as it can crack.
 Your best option is to remove the hose for the season and use the drain plug.

-Then do a little prep work ensuring the area under your hot tub has proper drainage without the hose, such as through a deck or onto gravel.
+Then, do a little prep work to ensure the area under your hot tub has proper drainage without the hose, such as through a deck or onto gravel.
 (See the FAQs at the end for more on this topic.)

 For increased insulation, consider adding a piece of 2.5” rigid insulation to the base of the tub, it’ll help it retain heat longer and speed up the heating time.
 Be sure to leave the drain area clear.